The Science and Technology of Agriculture

 All these advances in the area of science and technology have resulted in fewer farmers working bigger farms.
 They have also meant Iowa's farm families are producing more than in the past.
 Some of the changes that have occurred as a result of scientific advances have been good for Iowa; some have caused problems for Iowans.
 Many farmers use global positioning systems and agree that it is a new form of technology that benefits farmers.
 But advances in biotechnology and crop production has caused controversy.
 Iowa's farmers continue to adapt to the changing technologies.
 And they continue to contribute to the science of agriculture.

-- The Iowa Heritage: A Guide for Teachers, Iowa Public Television, Johnston, IA.
+- The Iowa Heritage: A Guide for Teachers.
+Iowa Public Television, Johnston: Iowa, 1979.